-A credit analyst and underwriter both have a very crucial role to play in an organisation.
-Let us look at the responsibilities of each in details to have a better understanding as to what both of these roles entail and how do they differ.
+A credit analyst and underwriter both have a very crucial role to play in an organization.
+Let us look at the responsibilities of each in detail to have a better understanding as to what both of these roles entail and how do they differ.

 Who is a Credit Analyst?

 The primary function of banks and financial institutions in the capitalist economy is to help channels funds in the economy efficiently.
 They help provide funds to those in need of money and also deposit additional funds saved by people by offering them an interest in their overall deposit.